hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 they are testing.

-Hitch is a testing framework designed specifically for writing integration tests for code written in any language.
+Hitch is a testing framework designed specifically for writing integration tests for code written in any language on the UNIX platform.

 Unit tests usually surround smaller blocks of code and directly call the APIs of the blocks of code they are testing.
-They are written in the same language as the code they are testing.
+They are written in the *same* language as the code they are testing.

 py.test and nose are good python unit testing frameworks.
 Other languages have their own equivalents.

 Both unit tests and integration tests *can* catch bugs in *any* kind of code.
-However, they both have different trade offs and those trade offs should be understood before writing either one.
+However, they both have different trade offs and those trade offs, which you should bear in mind before writing either one.

 When are integration test more useful than unit tests?